Knox County Tennessee assistance programs.

 - 2247 Western Ave, Knoxville, Tennessee 37921, telephone (865) 524-3345

 - 4200 Asheville Hwy, Knoxville, TN 37914, main number is (865) 546-5125

 Independent Living Program – This non-profit organization provides cash grants to Knox County residents who use mental health services.
 Financial assistance can be used to pay rent, eye exams, utilities, some car repair, eyeglasses and dentures.
 You can only apply for help at most once per year.
 1451 Dowell Springs Blvd., Knoxville, Tennessee 37909, dial 865-970-9800.

-Free holiday help - Disadvantaged Knox County families and those facing a one time crisis can apply for meal and Christmas toy programs.
+Free holiday help - Disadvantaged Knox County families and those facing a one time crisis can apply for meal and free Christmas toy programs.
 Both local and regional charities as well as volunteer groups provide food boxes, free gifts to children, and companionship to the elderly.
-Click holiday assistance in Knox County.
+Click free holiday assistance in Knox County.

 Hope For Today - Provides cancer patients with limited amounts of financial assistance.
 Applicants need to be uninsured or meet low income levels.
 These qualified patients may receive assistance for buying food, gasoline, housing expense, rent and utility payments.
 They emphasize physical healing and spiritual support for patients as well.
 Piney Grove Baptist Church, phone (865) 983-4948

 Navy - Marine Corps Relief Society will try to arrange emergency financial assistance (in the form of grants or loans) for both active Navy and Marine Corps personnel or their families in Knox County Assistance is also offered for veterans too.
 This will also involved budget and credit counseling services.
 Money can be used for needs such as medical bills, rent, utilities and more.
 (901) 874-7350